withhaotian/awesome-edge-AI-papers/README.md

 A curated list of Edge AI papers.
 If you find some interesting work/projects, please contact me through issues or email withhaotian [at] gmail [dot] com.

 # Contributing
 Contributions are always welcome!
-Please refer to [our CONTRIBUTIONS guidelines](CONTRIBUTING.md) for more information and create a pull request to add papers or projects.
+Please refer to [our contributing guidelines](CONTRIBUTING.md) for more information and create a PR to add papers or projects.

 # License
 This project is licensed under the GPL-3.0 license - see the [LICENSE](LICENSE) file for details.